MuniuDev/SwiftBoy/README.md

 - 100% accuracy of CPU instructions (according to Blargg test roms)
 - BG, Window and Sprite rendering in PPU
 - Interrupts
-- Tetris, Super Mario Land
+- Tetris, Super Mario Land, Pokemon Red/Blue, Alladin, and probably many more ;)
-- Raw roms (no MBC) and MBC1 roms
+- Raw roms (no MBC), MBC1 and MBC3 roms
 - Emulation speed synchronization
-- Fast OpenGL rendering
+- Fast OpenGL rendering with v-sync
 - New better UI
 - Rom loading from popup (File -> Open Rom)